top of page

 A village only works

-when it does not know only work,
+when it knows not only work,

 but also what softens the heart: